zommerfelds/MiniLevelEditor/README.md

 - [ ] Support multiple tilesets
 - [ ] Randomize drawing (maybe: way to define brushes)
 - [ ] Add warning for old version
+- [ ] Load tilesets from a better folder ("tilesets"? root folder?)
+- [ ] Polish serverless UI (make it clear when a new level is created)
 - [ ] Make dependencies lightweight by only shipping the dist files (and move to devDependencies)
 - [ ] Publish to NPM
 - [ ] Make a YouTube video